i-witness/heroku-server/README.md

 Deploy simply by pushing changes to the remote git repo.
 The app can be opened from the CLI by running `heroku open`.

-## Useful commands
+## npm scripts

-### Install dependencies then build the frontend

-Run `npm install`; the Angular frontend is build using a `postinstall` hook.
+### build:dist

+Build the frontend as static files to `dist/` where they are served by the backend.
+Runs automatically after `npm install` for deployment by Heroku.

+### start:frontend

-### Serve the frontend (without backend)
+Serve _only_ the frontend at `localhost:4200`, with hot-reloading when code is changed.

-Run `ng serve` to serve the frontend at `localhost:4200` and watch for changes.
-This does not run the backend, so the API will not be available.

-### Serve the frontend with the backend API
+Useful for frontend development when the backend is not required.

-Run `npm run build` to build the frontend as static files in `dist/`, then run `npm run start` to start the backend which serves the API and the frontend, both at `localhost:8080`.
-This does not watch for changes so the frontend must be manually rebuilt after changes.
+### start

+Start the backend at `localhost:8080` serving both the API endpoints and the frontend.
+Can be run locally for development and also by Heroku for production.

+### test:chromium

+Open a Chromium browser, run unit tests and display the results.
+Watches for changes, re-running tests each time.

+### test:ci

+Run unit tests without opening a browser, while using Chrome in the background.
+Used by GitHub for continuous integration (CI).

-### Format code
+### prettier:write

-Run `npm run prettier` to format all files with Prettier, except those defined in `.prettierignore`.

-### Unit test _TODO: GET THIS WORKING WITH FIREFOX_

-Run `npm run test`.
+Format all files in the project.